rl-institut/SimBA/docs/source/getting_started.rst

 | Working directory: ``path/to/local/simba_repo``
 | Run with Python Console: true

-Now you can run the scenario specified in the conif usin PyCharm.
+Now you can run the scenario specified in the conif using PyCharm.

 General Concept
 ---------------